Save the Cheetahs,

 hippo peeking up from under the water as it swims

-Both hippos and zebras are facing increasing threats to their survival in the wild.
+Cheetahs, hippos, and zebras are facing increasing threats to their survival in the wild.
 Habitat loss, poaching, and human-wildlife conflicts pose significant challenges to their populations.

 Fox

-African Parks is committed to the protection and conservation of African wildlife, including hippos and zebras.
+African Parks is committed to the protection and conservation of African wildlife, including cheetahs, hippos, and zebras.
 African Parks is a non-profit conservation organisation that assumes the complete responsibility for the rehabilitation and long-term management of national parks in partnership with governments and local communities.
 African Parks currently manages 22 national parks and protected areas in 12 countries covering over 20 million hectares.

 The organisation was founded in 2000 in response to the dramatic decline of protected areas due to poor management and lack of funding.
 African Parks utilises a clear business approach to conserving Africa’s wildlife and remaining wild areas, securing vast landscapes and carrying out the necessary activities needed to protect the parks and their wildlife.
 African Parks maintains a strong focus on economic development and poverty alleviation of surrounding communities to ensure that each park is ecologically, socially, and financially sustainable in the long-term.

-10% of profits on our hippo and zebra socks are donated to African Parks
+10% of profits on our cheetah, hippo, and zebra

 We donate 10% of profits from your

-hippo and zebra socks to
+cheetah, hippo, and zebra socks to

 african parks logo